SAP/openui5/docs/tools_legacy_grunt.md

 Grunt tasks
 ===========

-The following Grunt tasks are available after [setting up the development environment](developing.md).
+The following Grunt tasks are available after [setting up the legacy Grunt development environment](developing_legacy_grunt.md).

+Please consider using the new [UI5 Build and Development Tooling](https://github.com/SAP/ui5-tooling) based setup.
+See the [developing OpenUI5 guide](developing.md) for details.

 ## serve